The Rocky Mountains, or the Rockies, are an enormous mountain range that span a length of about 4,800 km in western

 The Rocky Mountains were shaped during a period of high tectonic plate activity, the last of which being during the Laramide orogeny approximately 80-55 million years ago.
 The rugged shape of the Rocky Mountains we see today is also the result of subsequent glacial erosion.

 Different sections of the range have more distinctive formations due to the way the tectonic plates shifted in those areas.
-In the northern sections of the Rockies in Canada, the mountains were pushed and bunched up from collision.
+In the northern sections of the Rockies in Canada, the collision of the plates pushed and bunched up the mountains.

-The Rocky Mountains in the U.S were shaped by an unusual subduction where the Farallon Plate was subducted under the North American Plate at a shallow angle, which resulted in more friction and piled layers of crust on top of one another.
+An unusual subduction shaped the Rocky Mountains in the U.S. This was a result of the Farallon Plate being subducted under the North American Plate at a shallow angle, which resulted in more friction and piled layers of crust on top of one another.

 The Rocky Mountains are an extensive range of mountains that span all the way from Northern British Columbia in Canada to New Mexico in the United States of America (see: hikes in New Mexico).
 The range forms part of the enormous mountain system that is the Northern American Cordillera.

 While there are numerous mountain towns located in the Rocky Mountains, the human population is quite sparse.
 There is an average density of 4 people per square km.

-In a very general sense, the climate of the Rocky Mountains is considered to be a highland climate with wet, cold winters and warm, dry summers with thunderstorms, but because the range extends for such a long distance and spans through different regions, its climate varies throughout its different sections.
+In a very general sense, the climate of the Rocky Mountains is considered to be a highland climate with wet, cold winters and warm, dry summers with thunderstorms.
+However, because the range extends for such a long distance and spans through different regions, its climate varies throughout its different sections.